addr2data/aws-certification-prep/exercises/ex-001_GettingStarted.rst

      -
         + $0.00 for your first two budgets.
         + $0.02 per budget per day afterwards.
-     - If you examine your 'Bill Details' (under Billing) and expand the 'Budgets' section, you will see **"$0.00 for 62 Budget-days per month (free tier)"**.
+     - If you examine your 'Bill Details' (under Billing) and expand the 'Budgets' section, you will see; **"$0.00 for 62 Budget-days per month (free tier)"**.
 That represents your two free budgets per month.

 Limits
 ------